Non-surgical rhinoplasty vs surgical rhinoplasty: how to choose

 Is a non-surgical rhinoplasty better than a surgical rhinoplasty?

-There are many variables to consider when deciding whether the non-surgical rhinoplasty is better than surgery.
+There are many pros and cons to consider about non-surgical rhinoplasty when deciding if it’s better than surgery.
 It is a personal decision that must be made after considering the cost, risk, downtime, longevity and permanency of the procedure.
 A detailed consultation is also critical and always forms part of the decision making process.